ElijaRock/git-guide/README.md

 Feel free to follow along in your own computer's terminal emulator during this section.

+The following paragraphs explain how to access a *bash* shell from your operating system.
+This is an interactive prompt that allows the user to enter commands in the bash language.

+On a Windows computer you can search for powershell (don't run as administrator this time) and type in `wsl` followed by the enter key.
+If this doesn't work that means you haven't set up WSL correctly.

+On MacOS search for the "terminal" app.

+On Ubuntu search for "terminal".

-When you first open your terminal, there might be a message at the top.
+When you first open your terminal emulator, there might be a message at the top.
 Below that message you may see somthing like:

 ```
 eli@laptop$